Black Label Marine Group

 • If you can’t release a stuck anchor, it’s best to simply cut the line and replace the anchor.

 And there you have it!
 Anchoring is an extremely important skill to know while boating and is important you practice as much as possible to really master it.
+If you're still shopping for the right boat for your on-the-water adventures, browse our full boat catalog to compare models built for Florida's inshore and offshore waters.

 Related Posts